mtiller/ModelicaBook/text/source/components/architectures/sensor_comparison_ad.rst

-Note how, even with an adequate sensor, the controller in our ``Variant1`` configuration seems to be converging to the wrong steady-state speed.
+Note how, even with an adequate sensor, the controller in our ``Variant1`` configuration seems to be converging to the wrong steady state speed.
 This is because we are only using a proportional gain controller.
 However, if we extend from the ``Variant1`` model and add a PID controller and a more realistic actuator with limitations on the amount of torque it can supply, *i.e.*,